openedx/edx-platform/docs/en_us/internal/testing.md

 Note: More on the `--failed` functionality
 * In order to use this, you must run the tests first.
 If you haven't already run the tests, or if no tests failed in the previous run, then using the `--failed` switch will result in **all** of the tests being run.
 See more about this in the [nose documentation](http://nose.readthedocs.org/en/latest/plugins/testid.html#looping-over-failed-tests).
 * Note that `paver test_python` calls nosetests separately for cms and lms.
-This means that if tests failed only in lms on the previous run, then calling `rake test:python[--failed]` will run **all of the tests for cms** in addition to the previously failing lms tests.
+This means that if tests failed only in lms on the previous run, then calling `paver test_python --failed` will run **all of the tests for cms** in addition to the previously failing lms tests.
 If you want it to run only the failing tests for lms or cms, use the `paver test_system -s lms --failed` or `paver test_system -s cms --failed` commands.

 ### Running Javascript Unit Tests